eslint/eslint/docs/rules/no-restricted-modules.md

-# Disallow Node.js modules (no-restricted-modules)
+# no-restricted-modules

+Disallows Node.js modules.

 This rule was **deprecated** in ESLint v7.0.0.
 Please use the corresponding rule in [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).